The Harish-Chandra integral: An introduction with examples: Proofs of Harish-Chandra's formula

-In other words, the functions $e^{\langle h, w(h_0) \rangle}$ for $w \in W$ form a basis of the complex vector space of analytic solutions to the linear system (\ref{eqn:diffeqs}).
+In other words, the functions $e^{\langle x, w(x_0) \rangle}$ for $w \in W$ form a basis of the complex vector space of analytic solutions to the linear system (\ref{eqn:diffeqs}).

-\begin{proof}[Proof] We first note an auxiliary result from one of Harish-Chandra's earlier papers showing that the $|W|$ points $w(h_0)$ are all distinct (see \cite[Lemma 4]{HCe}), so that the functions are linearly independent analytic functions on $U$.
-(That the $\phi_w$ are linearly independent given distinct $w(h_0)$ may seem intuitively obvious, but see \cite[Lemma 41]{HCb} for a detailed proof.)
+\begin{proof}[Proof] First we note that $\Delta_\gog(x_0) \ne 0$ implies that the points $w(x_0)$, $w \in W$ are all distinct, so that the analytic functions are linearly independent on $U$.\footnote{These are well-known facts, but see e.g.~\cite[Lemma 4]{HCe}, \cite[Lemma 41]{HCb} for detailed proofs.}